Type: Day Trips, Family Friendly, Historic Sites, History Museums, Museums

-HistoryMiami doesn't sound like the name of a historical museum, which is exactly what its board members had in mind.
-The less-bulky name signified a new direction for what was previously called the...
+HistoryMiami doesn't sound like the name of a historical museum, which is exactly what organizers and board members had in mind.
+The less-bulky name signified a new direction for what was previously...
 Read More

-HistoryMiami doesn't sound like the name of a historical museum, which is exactly what its board members had in mind.
+HistoryMiami doesn't sound like the name of a historical museum, which is exactly what organizers and board members had in mind.
 The less-bulky name signified a new direction for what was previously called the Historical Museum of Southern Florida.
-Today, the museum, which actually began as a historical association in 1940 continues to offer the exhibits that were developed throughout the previous decades, as well as incorporating new ones.
-Now a a Smithsonian Institution Affiliate, the facility has a newfound ability to launch its own collections and publications, as well as lend and borrow traveling exhibits.
-In addition, the famed Miami Circle site, unearthed downtown when a new building was being planned, has been incorporated as part of the museum.
-Ciity tours of the Circle are offered, as well as eco-history bus, boat and walking tours of external attractions ranging from Calle Ocho to the Everglades.
+Today, the museum, which actually began as a historical association in 1940 (George Merrick and Marjory Stoneman Douglas were members) continues to offer the exhibits that were developed throughout the previous decades, along with new ones.
+Now a Smithsonian Institution Affiliate, the facility has a newfound ability to launch its own collections and publications, as well as lend and borrow traveling exhibits.
+In addition, the famed Miami Circle site has been incorporated as part of the museum.
+City tours of the Circle are offered, as well as eco-history bus, boat and walking tours of external attractions ranging from Calle Ocho to the Everglades.

 - Best for Museums Because: HistoryMiami is the city's only museum dedicated to preserving its past.
 Also, they host fantastic tours and have a research center open to the public.